 About This Series

-Hyphenated: Music + Identity is an audio documentary series about immigrant and second generation immigrant musicians in the EU navigating their "hyphenated" identity through their music.
+Hyphenated: Music + Identity is an audio documentary series about immigrant and second generation immigrant musicians in Europe navigating their "hyphenated" identity through their music.

 Also, as one might expect, their music is a reflection of who they are.
 Therefore don't expect their music to fit neatly into one genre or another.
 There's no single checkbox for either these artist or their music.
 It's about borders and frontiers, both within themselves and their music.